RemiRigal/Plex-Auto-Languages/README.md

 ## Getting Started

 The recommended way of running this application is by using Docker.
-A Docker image is available on [Docker Hub]().
+A Docker image is available on [Docker Hub](https://hub.docker.com/r/remirigal/plex-auto-languages).

+The application requires a `Plex Token`, if you don't know how to find yours, please see the [official guide](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).

 ### Docker compose minimal configuration